bakgaard/Stories/Tales of Plaisir/The White and the Gray.md

 “And fire…” he finished, before he looked back at the door.
 “But allow me to use the power of the mind to get this opened, my boy”.

-Calu’ gestured with his shield towards the door, as Natalis walked infront it.
+Calu’ gestured with his shield towards the door, as Natalis walked in front it.
 He held his knuckles up to the door, and knocked in the pattern of ‘Cham-béry’, before he awaited the response from inside.

 It was a hoarse voice, that snapped back: “WHAT!?”